The Ultimate Guide to European Train Travel With a Eurail Pass

 Reservation fees vary between different countries and train services and must be paid directly to the railway carriers; payment can be made at the train station, online through the websites of the national railway companies, by phone, or through Eurail’s Rail Planner app.
 Eurail recommends making train reservations two months in advance during the summer and ahead of holidays to guarantee yourself a seat.

-What European countries does the Eurail Pass cover?
+What countries are included in a Eurail Pass cover?

 There are currently 33 countries in Europe with rail carriers that accept Eurail Passes.
 Great Britain’s train operators nearly pulled out of the agreement in August 2019.
-After negotiations with the Rail Delivery Group (RDG), which represents the U.K. train industry, travelers will continue to be able to use their Eurail passes within Great Britain.
+After negotiations with the Rail Delivery Group (RDG), which represents Britain’s train industry, travelers will continue to be able to use their Eurail passes within Great Britain—that’s England, Scotland, and Wales only.
+A One Country Eurail pass for Ireland also covers Northern Ireland.

 Here’s the full list of the 33 countries currently serviced by Eurail: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Turkey.
 Download the train route map.